AR/VR Application · Unity 3D · HTC Vive

 The application was realized in two versions.

 The primary experience was a full VR application for the HTC Vive, presented at internal Merck events.
-Users could explore the vehicle and all its material functions in an immersive environment with two methods of interaction:
+Users could explore the vehicle and all its material functions with two methods of interaction:

 • An interactive holographic menu that wrapped around the user's hand like a wrist interface

-Users could switch between day and night environments, activate and deactivate material functions individually, and access background information on each technology — all within the VR space.
-Every material change was applied to the vehicle in real time.
+Users could switch between day and night environments, activate and deactivate material functions individually, and access background information on each technology — all in real time within the VR space.

 Following the success of the VR experience, a reduced AR version was developed for tablet use.
 Using marker tracking, the vehicle appeared anchored in the real world — the tablet acting as a window into an augmented space where the full-scale car sat on the marker in front of the user.

-Moving physically around the tablet while holding it produced a genuine parallax effect, making the car feel spatially present.
-The interaction was simplified for the AR context: a streamlined menu allowed users to select which material feature or surface layer should be displayed as an overlay.
-Colour changes and lighting adjustments were controllable in the same way as in the VR version, all updating on the vehicle in real time.
+Moving physically around the tablet produced a genuine parallax effect, making the car feel spatially present.
+A streamlined menu allowed users to select which material feature should be displayed as an overlay — all updating on the vehicle in real time.

-A dual-platform interactive showcase that demonstrated Merck's metamaterial portfolio in a way no static presentation or printed material could match — technically precise, photorealistic, and immediately impressive for both technically and non-technically oriented audiences at internal events.
+A dual-platform interactive showcase that demonstrated Merck's metamaterial portfolio in a way no static presentation or printed material could match — technically precise, photorealistic, and immediately impressive for both technical and non-technical audiences.

 This project was developed under strict NDA conditions and used exclusively for internal presentations.